 29th December 2016

 Well, as it’s the end of the year, I’ve been thinking a lot about renewal.
 I read somewhere that the cells in our bodies are constantly replenishing themselves, at the rate of millions per second, and there are between 50 and 75 trillion cells in your body.
-Yet, despite all this frantic renewal, you don't ever get to be an entirely new person - for example, you get just one set of brain cells at birth, and very few of them are ever replaced.
-However, your brain does have the ability to evolve, by making new connections in the neural network between brain cells.
+Yet, despite all this frantic renewal, you don't ever get to be an entirely new person; because you get just one set of brain cells at birth, and very few of them are ever replaced.
+However, your brain does have the ability to evolve, by making new connections in the neural network between cells.
 These new connections are formed when you see and do unfamiliar things.

 So in the last few months, Mike and I have made a conscious effort to move forward with Tentacle Studio, and also evolve in small ways personally.
 We've been to some great art exhibitions, museums, music gigs and festivals, and each one has given us a fresh perspective.
 I’ve started wearing nicer clothes to work, and -apart from the odd paint splash mishap!- this makes me feel happier.
 We are designing a whole heap of new items for our webshop too, and re-organising the workspace.
 And boy, that really needs doing, at the moment the workshop looks like a furry glitter bomb exploded in there!

 This year, we also decided “No more bad clients”.
 Now, I don't mean you, gentle reader, but you’ll recognise the sort: they don’t know what they want, they want it yesterday, and they want it cheap!
-So generally cutting out the crap has reduced our stress considerably, and made us appreciate how many lovely clients we do have.
+So generally cutting out the crap has reduced considerably reduced our stress, so we have time to appreciate the nice clients even more.
 So I’m feeling very hopeful about the New Year 2017.
 Apparently, by the time you have finished reading this sentence, 50 million of your cells will have died and been replaced by others.
 I feel, if my body can do all that work to renew itself, I owe it to my brain to get out there and do new stuff too, and give it some fresh neural pathways to work with!

 Below is a picture of us from last week, at the Midwinter festival of Castlefest.
 We are both wearing new hats (and looking slightly bonkers, but never mind).
 Here's wishing you a very healthy and happy year in 2017!